TohhCaesarion/RaggameReplayClient/readme.md

 ### How to Run

 1. Сlone the repository from GitHub.
-You should have git lfs installed to download .grf files.

 2. Install vcredist through `vcredist/install_all.bat`.